 The meat and poultry industry in India has a very big potential given the favourable infrastructure and policy guidelines.
 The fear of beef and cow slaughtering has put the meat industry into a restraint.
 But for the poultry industry the growth can be much higher.
 In spite of all the constraints the meat and poultry industry is still able to deliver double-digit growth which is reported to be around 12.5%.
 This sector has a lot of growth opportunities and can attract foreign direct investment to exploit both local and also global opportunities.

 After Venkateshwara Hatcheries (Venky’s), the only other large modern facilities is the Godrej Tyson Food venture.
 Venkateshwara occupies a special place in the Indian poultry industry.
-It has pioneered the concept of parent franchising operation and popularised cage farming.
-Venky also introduced for the first time in India the concept of inactivated vaccines and combination vaccines.
+It has pioneered the concept of parent franchising operations and popularised cage farming.
+Venky also introduced in India the concept of inactivated vaccines and combination vaccines.
 They have set up a 100% export-oriented egg powder plant in Hyderabad.
-Focusing on the global market there is scope for modern poultry processing and meat processing attracting investment from global players.
-India as a country offers opportunities in this sector where we can attract global investment.
+Focusing on the global market, there is scope for modern poultry processing and meat processing, attracting investment from international players.
+India, as a country, offers opportunities in this sector where we can attract global investment.

 The author is the chairman of Strategic Consulting Group and served as Professor and Head of the Department of Management Studies, IIT Delhi.